Introduction

 2. Climate and biodiversity issues

-3. standards and supply chain equity
+3. Labor standards and supply chain equity

 One of the possible ways to increase the chance of creating successful multistakeholder partnerships is through roundtable projects.
 Roundtable projects bring together stakeholders around a voluntary sustainability standards system and are typically centered on specific products.
 According to the IFC’s handbook, this system increases uptake and opens chances for efficiency.